 This means that when designing for students, the expert must focus on their needs, their age, and their current educational progress and knowledge.

 Of course, we shouldn’t forget to account for those with learning disabilities.
 According to a study, over 14% of students in public schools struggle with some kind of learning disability.
-It’s the task of the UX designer to account for these students when creating educational apps.
+As such, it’s the task of the UX designer to ensure the product's accessibility.

 4. Not copying social media platforms